 V85 TT is also equipped with Cruise Control, so that a pre-set speed can be maintained without acting on the accelerator.
 This system is also designed to make a rider's journey easier, just one button needed to activate and engage the system and increase/reduce the set speed.

 Moto Guzzi V85 TT presents Moto Guzzi MIA, the new Moto Guzzi multimedia platform that allows a smartphone to be connected to the vehicle (via an ECU available in the rich catalogue of Moto Guzzi accessories), thus extending instrument functionality.
 Moto Guzzi MIA can be used to play music and to make/receive phone calls using a helmet intercom.
-It also introduces a navigation function for the first time, allowing the rider to set a destination on his smartphone and view directions in the form of intuitive pictographs directly on the instrument cluster.
+It also introduces a navigation function for the first time, allowing the rider to find and set a destination and view directions in the form of intuitive pictographs on the instrument cluster.

 Moto Guzzi V85 TT is available in two graphic versions:

-The V85 TT was designed to be fitted with a range of original accessories, designed to highlight the various spirits.
+The V85 TT was designed to be fitted with a range of original accessories, conceived to highlight the various spirits.

-All accessories are conceived, designed and produced by Moto Guzzi.
-They are all homologated and subjected to strict control test cycles just like any other original part on the bike in order to guarantee a long-lasting and high-quality product.
+All accessories are designed and produced by Moto Guzzi.
+They are all homologated and subjected to strict control test cycles just like any other original part on the bike, in order to guarantee a long-lasting and high-quality product.

 Moto Guzzi offers three different accessory packs, each of which can also be purchased individually.